 Can you tell me a little more about the breakdown of clients per sector for Fugro?
 Does this breakdown reflect a shift from fossil to renewable energy?

-‘As I mentioned, we are growing very fast in the offshore wind, which now accounts for around 14% of our revenue.
+‘As I mentioned, we are growing very fast in offshore wind, which now accounts for around 14% of our revenue.
 That was close to zero in 2016 and only 7% in 2017.
 Oil and gas have come down from 76% in 2014 to 51% last year.
 In nautical, although traditional hydrography for charting is falling, water and flood protection and general charting is growing and made up 7% of our revenue in 2019, from 4% in 2017.’

 Where does the increase in nautical stem from?

 ‘Firstly, parties such as NOAA and UKHO who have always outsourced, have increased this outsourcing in recent years.
 Countries like Sweden and Australia are also looking at outsourcing.
 Australia is a particularly good example, as it is surveying vast amounts of the sea around the continent and is asking commercial parties to take care of that, at least in part.
-This is a logical step because it is getting harder to keep up with technology every year; not just buying new and updated hardware and software, but also keeping employee’s skills up-to-date.
-Governments are looking closely at how to manage this process because they don’t want to get out of touch completely of course.
-This is why some governments are even asking commercial parties like Fugro to educate staff, for example at hydrographic offices.
+This is a logical step because it is getting harder to keep up with technology every year; not just buying new and updated hardware and software, but also keeping employees' skills up to date.
+Governments are looking closely at how to manage this process because they don’t want to get out of touch completely, of course.
+This is why some governments are even asking commercial parties like Fugro to educate staff; for example, at hydrographic offices.
 Secondly, there are quite a few philanthropists who are putting a lot of money into charting the seabed and the ocean, sometimes just out of a spirit of adventure and competition to get to a remote and often deep spot in the ocean for the first time.
 Despite the competition, we see more and more consultation and discussion taking place between these parties.
-Fugro also takes part in this, for example by making our data available.’
+Fugro also takes part in this; for example, by making our data available.'

 One of the most ambitious projects in this respect might well be the GEBCO Seabed 2030 initiative, to map the entire seabed by 2030.
-Fugro is largely involved in this.
+Fugro is heavily involved in this.
 What does your involvement entail?

-‘Seabed 2030 is in a phase in which cooperation between the commercial sector, the Nippon-Foundation and GEBCO academia are crucial to take the project to the next level.
+‘Seabed 2030 is in a phase in which cooperation between the commercial sector, the Nippon-Foundation and GEBCO academia is crucial to take the project to the next level.
 If we really want to map the entire seabed by 2030, we need to take big steps.
 For this purpose, we have already provided Seabed 2030 with data for hundreds of thousands of square kilometres.
-Technology, for example unmanned surface vehicles, will play a crucial role.
+Technology, for example, unmanned surface vehicles, will play a crucial role.
 In all honesty, 2030 is impossible, because we would need a hundred years of continued surveying to reach the goal, which would mean ten vessels out there every day of the year for the next ten years.’

 Crowdsourced bathymetry is often spoken of as a solution to get as close as possible to the end goal in 2030.
 Do you feel the same way?